semrush/intergalactic/website/docs/components/date-picker/date-a11y.md

 ---
 title: A11y
 fileSource: date-picker
+a11y: AA
 ---

-@## Accessibility recommendations
+@## What component has

-- When the dropdown with the calendar grid opens a current date receives focus.
+- If the dropdown with the calendar grid opens, then a current date gets the focus.
-- When a date is chosen, the accessible name of the Choose Date button is updated to include the selected date.
+- If a date is selected, the accessible name of the "Select date" button is updated to include the selected date.

-@## Keyboard support
+### Keyboard support

 | Key              | Function                                                                                                                                                                           |
 | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |